joyeusenoelle/GuideToMastodon/README.md

 ## How come my friend on another instance can use this emoji, but I can't?

-Each instance can define custom emoji for their users to use, and many have taken advantage of this.
+:bangbang: :bangbang: Each instance can define custom emoji for their users to use, and many have taken advantage of this.
 Your instance admin can copy emoji that they like from other instances.
 If you see an emoji that you like and it's not available on your instance, ask your admin to copy it over.

 ## Why can't I search for a specific word or phrase?